matter-labs/zksync-lite-docs/docs/dev/events.md

 # Watching events

 This is a quick tutorial on how to use zkSync events to filter transactions.
-More detialed description of the events data types, please refer to [the documentation](../api/events.md).
+More detailed description of the events data types, please refer to [the documentation](../api/events.md).

-The feature is currently available only on Ropsten testnet.
+The feature is currently available only on the Ropsten testnet.
 The API has not yet fully stabilized and so the breaking changes may still occur.

 ## Establishing a connection

-In order to listen to zkSync events you need to connect via WebSocket to the endpoint `wss://ropsten-events.zkscan.io/`.
+To listen to zkSync events you need to connect via WebSocket to the endpoint `wss://ropsten-events.zkscan.io/`.
 We will use the `ws` library, but you can use any WebSocket client library which fits your project.

 ```typescript
 import WebSocket from 'ws';